Links Enrichment, Academics and Recreation to the Needs of Students.

 Berkeley LEARNS programs provide academic support, cultural enrichment and recreation from the time the traditional school day ends until 6:00pm during the academic year.

-The programs are in operation at nine elementary school sites (Berkeley Arts Magnet, Cragmont, Emerson, Le Conte, Malcolm X, Oxford, Rosa Parks, Thousand Oaks and Washington), at all three middle schools, and B-Tech.
+The programs are in operation at nine elementary school sites (Berkeley Arts Magnet, Cragmont, Emerson, Sylvia Mendez, Malcolm X, Oxford, Rosa Parks, Thousand Oaks, and Washington), and at all three middle schools.

 LEARNS also has morning programs before school at Berkeley Arts Magnet, Cragmont and Rosa Parks.

 All BUSD students are eligible to participate in a Berkeley LEARNS After School Program.
 Students can ONLY enroll at the program located at the school they attend.
 Students and siblings who are currently enrolled in a program receive priority placement for the following year.
 Additional spaces are filled on a first-come, first-served basis.

 Programs receive grant reimbursement for students who attend the program five days a week for three hours a day.
 Full-time enrollees and students meeting immediate placement consideration will receive priority in registration.
 Every effort will be made to accommodate parents seeking part-time enrollment.
 Drop-in students are not allowed.

 Berkeley LEARNS programs are primarily funded by the California Department of Education After School Education and Safety Programs (ASES) grant, 21st Century Community Learning Centers Grants, parent fees based on a sliding scale, and various mini-grants.

 Berkeley LEARNS After School Programs consist of four major components:

 The academic component supports academic success by creating links to classroom learning by offering homework support, small group or individual tutoring, and mentoring.
 The program staff is in continual communication with the classroom teachers to stay informed of students’ academic challenges and strengths, which enable the staff to provide appropriate academic activities.